jhonisds/scenario/README.md

 |     id      | int     | The ID of the project |
 |    name     | varchar | Name of project       |

-### Table: status
+### Table: statuses

-This table shows the status of scenarios.
+This table shows the statuses of scenarios.

 | Column Name | Type    | Description          |
 | :---------: | ------- | :------------------- |